Presentations

 One of my pleasures is sharing what I have learned.
 Teaching does not just mean a classroom and students.
 I have presented my research at many places across the US, through colloquia, seminars, conferences, and workshops.
-Many of my presentations are listed here, and if you want an energetic speaker who can speak to different audiences, please contact me!
-I am happy to present an existing talk, or create a new talk designed for your interests.
+Many of my past presentations are available here, and if you want an energetic speaker who can speak to different audiences, please contact me!
+I am happy to give an existing talk, or create a new talk designed for your interests.

 • numbers of women in physics (and other STEM fields)